 A few do seem to be genuine mistakes, such as "candles are fireproof"... how in the world did that happen?

-Diagonal Speed Boost: Naturally, as it's a roguelike.
-This is a major argument against using the arrow keys.
-The "grid bug conduct" challenge is for your player to ignore the speed boost, which makes the game a lot harder.
+Diagonal Speed Boost: Naturally, as it's a Roguelike.
+The "grid bug conduct" challenge is for your player to ignore the diagonal speed boost, which makes the game a lot harder.

 Disc One Nuke: In a few ways, be it an early wish or polymorphing.